+Nanoleakage

-For the nanoleakage test, the samples of each group were immersed in silver nitrate solution for 24 hours at 37°C in a dark environment.
-Sequentially, the samples were washed in running water for 2 minutes and immersed in developing solution for 8 hours under a fluorescent lamp; the samples were washed with distilled water and immersed in polystyrene resin.
+For the nanoleakage test, the samples of each group were immersed in silver nitrate (manufacturer) solution for 24 hours at 37°C in a dark environment.
+Sequentially, the samples were washed in running water for 2 minutes and immersed in developing solution (manufacturer) for 8 hours under a fluorescent lamp; the samples were washed with distilled water and immersed in polystyrene resin.

-After inclusion, the samples were polished with water strips, and felt disks and diamond pastes at decreasing granulation.
-The samples were dried with absorbent paper and treated with phosphoric acid at 85% for 10 seconds to achieve demineralization, followed by washing with distilled water.
+After inclusion, the samples were polished with water strips (manufacturer), felt disks and diamond pastes at decreasing granulation (manufacturer).
+The samples were dried with absorbent paper and treated with phosphoric acid at 85% (manufacturer) for 10 seconds to achieve demineralization, followed by washing with distilled water.
 Deproteinization was conducted using a 2% solution of sodium hypochlorite for 10 minutes; the samples were washed with distilled water and dried at room temperature.
-Subsequently, the samples were dehydrated in ethyl alcohol at increasing concentrations for 10 minutes per concentration.
+Subsequently, the samples were dehydrated in ethyl alcohol (manufacturer) at increasing concentrations for 10 minutes per concentration.

 Images on SEM were recorded for evaluation of the infiltrated area using ImageJ software.
 For each sample, the total area and infiltrated area was calculated, and the percent infiltration was derived.

+Statistical Analysis

 All data were submitted to analysis of normality and homogeneity of values.
-Statistical analysis was performed using Shapiro-Wilk and Kolmogorov Smirnov normality test, two-way ANOVA and Bonferroni (post-hoc) parametric tests, with 5% of significance (P <.05), and Spearman test of correlation.
+The statistical analysis performed for all methodologies (bond strength, marginal adaptation and nanoleakage) was two-way ANOVA test with Bonferroni post-hoc test, taking into consideration two variables simultaneously: restorative material (composite resinor ceramic) and finish line location (dentin, enamel or resin composite).
+Statistical analysis was performed using Shapiro-Wilk and Kolmogorov Smirnov normality test, two-way ANOVA and Bonferroni (post-hoc) parametric tests, with 5% of significance (P <.05), and Spearman test of correlation SPSS 21.0 (IBM SPSS Statistic for Windows, v.
+21.0, IBM Corp., Armonk, NY, USA).

 RESULTS

-The tensile bond strength was not statistically different between the groups of ceramic and resin composite crown; the ceramic crown cementation was statistically different between the groups with enamel/dentin (EC and DC) finish line and resin composite finish line (RC).
+The tensile bond strength was not statistically different between the groups of ceramic and composite resincrown (P < 0.05); the ceramic crown cementation was statistically different between the groups with enamel/dentin (EC and DC) finish line.

 Table I. Averages and standard deviation of the tensile bond strength